Jawaharlal Nehru Medical College, Ajmer: History

 Jawaharlal Nehru Medical College was established in 1965 with Dr. S. P. Wanchoo, the superintendent of New Victoria Hospital, as its first Principal and Controller.
 It is named after the first Prime Minister of India, Jawaharlal Nehru.
 The medical school started its operations in the old TB hospital building, moving to new buildings in 1967.
 J.L.N.
 Medical College, Ajmer was first among all the medical colleges in Rajasthan to establish a Cardiology division in the year 1989.
 Initially in the year 1964, a cardiology clinic was started with the efforts of Dr. N.C.
 Malik and Dr. R. N. Mathur which use to provide services once in a week.
-Subsequently ,till 1988, a polygraph in the cardiology lab, non-invasive lab and a pacemaker lab were established.
+Subsequently, until 1988, a polygraph in the cardiology lab, non-invasive lab and a pacemaker lab were established.

 It started with an undergraduate intake of 50 students per year, subsequently increasing to 100 and then 150 per year.
 It celebrated its Golden Jubilee year in December 2015.